prabirshrestha/asyncomplete.vim/README.md

     \ })
 ```

-The above sample shows synchornous completion.
+The above sample shows synchronous completion.
 If you would like to make it async just call `asyncomplete#complete` whenever you have the results ready.

 ```vim
 call timer_start(2000, {timer-> asyncomplete#complete(a:opt['name'], a:ctx, l:startcol, l:matches)})